angelalonso/sysangel/README.md

 ## How it should work

 install.sh
-- Installs all dependencies before we start
+- Installs all dependencies for sysangel.py to work
 - Calls the actual sysangel.py script with "install" as parameter

 sysangel.py